 We will generally vote FOR management proposals on equity-based compensation plans.
 Evaluation takes into account potential plan cost, plan features and grant practices.
-While a negative combination of these factors could cause a vote AGAINST, other reasons to vote AGAINST the equity plan could include the following factors:
+While a negative combination of these factors may cause a vote AGAINST, other reasons to consider a vote AGAINST the equity plan could include the following factors:

-• The plan permits the repricing of stock options/stock appreciation rights (SARs) without prior shareholder approval; or

-• There is more than one problematic material feature of the plan, which could include one of the following: unfavorable change-in-control features, presence of gross ups and options reload.
+- The plan permits the repricing of stock options/stock appreciation rights (SARs) without prior shareholder approval; or - There is more than one problematic material feature of the plan, which could include one of the following: unfavorable change-in-control features, presence of gross ups and options reload.

-Advisory Vote on Executive Compensation (Say-on-Pay, MSOP) Management Proposals
+Advisory Vote on Executive Compensation (Say-on-Pay, MSOP) Management Proposals (North America)

-Vote FOR annual frequency and AGAINST all proposals asking for any frequency less than annual.
+Generally vote FOR annual frequency and AGAINST all proposals asking for any frequency less than annual.